wellrestedphp/wellrested/docs/source/extending.rst

 Extending and Customizing
 =========================

 WellRESTed is designed with customization in mind.
-This section will describe some common scenarios for customization, starting with using middleware that implements a different interface.
+This section describes some common scenarios for customization, starting with using middleware that implements a different interface.

 Custom Middleware
 -----------------